jordanmack/developer-training-course-script-examples/README.md

 * **datacap** - A type script that limits the amount of data to the amount specified in the args.
 * **datarange** - A type script that specifies a valid data range size specified in the args.
 * **doublecounter** - A type script that holds two u64 values.
 The first must be incremented by 1 on every transfer, and the second incremented by 2.
 This is a simplified counter with no burn capability.
-* **fullcounter** - A type script that holds a u64 value that must be incremented by 1 on every transfer.
-This is the full version with operation detection.
 * **hashlock** - A lock script that is secured with a Blake2b hash and unlocked with the preimage.
 * **ic3type** - A type script that succeeds when the total number of input cells is exactly 3.
 * **icclock** - A lock script that does an input capacity check (icc) to verify that at least one input cell has a capacity that matches amount x.
 The x value is specified in the lock script args.